codex-storage/codex-testnet-starter/WORKSHOPSETUP.md

 ## 7. Use Codex
 Setup complete! 🥳 You can now proceed to use your Codex node.
 Follow the [instructions](./USINGCODEX.md) 🐇

+If you're on Windows, we have prepare the same instructions for CMD [here](./USINGCODEX_WIN.md)